51Degrees/specifications/pipeline-specification/README.md

 *browser* and *operating system* determined by analysis of Evidence received in an HTTP request, such as HTTP Headers and Cookies.

-Engines are classed as Cloud Engines, which carry out their processing by delegation to a remote server, and On-Premise Engines, which typically carry out processing by reference to one or more data files, stored locally.
+Engines are usually classed as either **Cloud Engines**, which carry out their processing by delegation to a remote server, or **On-Premise Engines**, which typically carry out processing by reference to one or more data files, stored locally.
-Facilities are available for update and installation of such data files.

-Where both Cloud and On-Premise variants of an Engine are available, they SHOULD arrange that the Properties and values produced are compatible with each other so that the Engines can be substituted in the Pipeline without alteration to the consuming application.
+Where both Cloud and On-Premise variants of an Engine are available, they MUST arrange that the Properties and values produced are compatible with each other so that the Engines can be substituted in the Pipeline without alteration to the consuming application.